FRBNY-DSGE/DSGE.jl/docs/src/learning_how_to_use_dsgejl.md

 numerous features that require deep knowledge of the package and is generally *not* suitable for learning to build a new model.

+To help users, the source code for `AnSchorfheide` should have additional comments indicating which functions and lines should be edited when a user wants to build a new model.
+For this reason, we recommend that the user copies the source code for the model into a new folder and edit that source code to develop their new model.
+Substantial portions of the code for the model objects in DSGE.jl can be recycled for most DSGE models.
+Copy and paste will minimize errors and also reduce the time it takes to get a new model implemented.

 For more advanced programmers and for users familiar with the implementation of `AnSchorfheide`, `SmetsWouters` or `SmetsWoutersOrig` are suitable examples for building medium-scale DSGEs.
 The former uses our preferred parameterization of the Smets and Wouters model, and the latter